qualcomm-linux/build-guide/topic/k2c-qli-build-ga/flash_images.rst

 1. Download the CDT binary.

-   Based on the required reference kit, download the respective CDT from the “Flash CDT" table of the `Release Notes <https://docs.qualcomm.com/bundle/publicresource/topics/RNO-241208101813/ReleaseNote.html#release-specific-information>`__.
+   Based on the required reference kit, download the respective CDT from the *CDT* table of the `Release Notes <https://docs.qualcomm.com/bundle/publicresource/topics/RNO-241225194606/ReleaseNote.html#release-specific-information>`__.

    .. container:: nohighlight